vedanshxv/OS-Project-3/devlog.md

 Goal for this session
 The objective is to finish the project, making all commands fully functional and ready for submission.

+## Dec 4, 10:40 PM

+Post coding sessino: Final session

+Completed node splitting logic for insert, finalized the load command to initialize the full B-Tree from a file, and  tested all commands Refactored code for readability and added documentation.

+Thoughts So Far:
+Node splitting was challenging but finally did it.
+The project feels complete with functional commands and wiht the documentation.

+Did I Accomplish My Goal?
+Yes, the project is fully complete and ready for submission.

+Reflection on the Session:
+This session tied everything together

+What I Plan to Do Next:
+Submit the project